rsantoyo-dev/super-jss-workspace/docs/faqs.md

   - See also: [Basic Usage](basic-usage.md)

 - Q: What Angular versions are supported?
   - A: Angular 20 for best results (Signals).
-It can work on 15+, but Signals‑based reactivity is optimized for 20.
+Signals‑based reactivity is optimized for 20+.

 ## Tailwind / Material / Other Tools